soramanew/cse/README.md

-    pull      Pull changes from the CSE server to the local machine push      Push changes from the local machine to the CSE server test      Autotest assignments against self-made test cases
+    pull      Pull changes from the CSE server to the local machine push      Push changes from the local machine to the CSE server test      Autotest assignments against self-made test cases style     Check for style issues within a program

 If no command is specified, SSH into the CSE server.
 If an unrecognised command is specified, SSH into the CSE server and execute the command.